Nolan Arenado Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.85 team ERA ranks fifth among all MLB pitching staffs.
+- The Twins' 3.88 team ERA ranks eighth among all MLB pitching staffs.

-- Twins pitchers combine to give up 122 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Twins pitchers combine to surrender 126 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Ryan tries for his 10th victory when he gets the start for the Twins, his 22nd of the season.
-He is 9-7 with a 4.06 ERA and 148 strikeouts in 122 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Seattle Mariners, when he threw 3 2/3 innings, allowing four earned runs while giving up seven hits.
+- His most recent appearance came on Saturday against the Kansas City Royals, when the righty tossed six innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.